CheckiO/checkio-client/README.md

 ## Configuration

-during your first run you should do
+your first command should be

 ```bash
 $ checkio config